Karim-elaoumari/Jakarta_EE_Configuration_Maven_Tomcat/README.md

 ![Logo](https://iili.io/J3eg1fI.md.png)

-## 🥳 Congratulations You Have Set You Configuration Of Jakarta EE 🥳
+## 🥳 Congratulation You Have Set You Configuration Of Jakarta EE 🥳

 ### So you can start working on your project and learning more concepts related to Jakarta EE